 What do I need?

 Try some different self-care practices, see which ones feel good to you.
 Remember, your circumstances are different from other people’s, so it’s OK if you try something and it doesn’t work for you.
-What makes self-care sustainable is fitting the right practices into your life and your schedule.
+What makes self-care sustainable is fitting the right practices into your life and your schedule (need some inspiration?
+Try these daily self-care rituals).

 Examples of self-care